 - The incisor of a horse sharpened, scrapped, polished and decorated with a glacially graved horse’s head.

 - An aurochs phalanx which is engraved with three figures: a male aurochs, an arrow-shaped sign and an anthropomorphic figure.
-The quality of the engraving is exceptional [see further info on this object here – in Spanish]
+The quality of the engraving is exceptional [further info on this object]

-The total number of animal figures is over 60: bison, horse, goat, deer, aurochs, giant deer and one mask painted on rock relief which remembers those from other Cantabrian caves (Altamira, El Castillo).
+There are over 60 animal figures represented: bison, horse, goat, deer, aurochs, giant deer and one mask painted on rock relief which remembers those from other Cantabrian caves, like Altamira and El Castillo.

-From the Gravetian (25-19 Ka) there are 43 hands painted in negative.
+From the Gravettian (25-19 Ka) there are 43 hands painted in negative.
 From the Solutrean and Magdalenian (19 to 13 Ka) there are some paintings of aurochs, goat, giant deer and bison.

 Around the hut structure in zone 1 we can see a spectacular panel: